Chapman Law Review Symposium 2018: Special Jurisdictions Within and Outside the United States

 How do SEZs fit within conventional models of state authority?
 Does the extra-territorial status of U.S. FTZs, and their special tax statute, raise constitutional issues?
 Should the United States reconsider the growing popularity of FTZs or leverage their success to create new and even more comprehensive special jurisdictions?

 We are looking for papers between 10,000 and 15,000 words.
-If you would like to apply to participate in the Symposium, please submit an abstract of no more than 500 words by June 26 2017.
-The deadline for the completed paper will likely be in October 2017.
-Selected papers will be published in a special issue of Chapman Law Review sometime in June 2018, and the authors will participate in the 2018 Chapman Law Review Symposium on Friday, January 26, 2018.
-If you have questions about the Symposium, please contact Cindy Park, Senior Symposium Editor, at firstname.lastname@example.org.
+If you would like to apply to participate in the Symposium, please submit an abstract of no more than 500 words at your earliest convenience.
+The deadline for the completed paper will likely be in November 2017.
+Selected papers will be published in a special issue of the Chapman Law Review in sometime in June 2018, and the authors will participate in the 2018 Chapman Law Review Symposium on Friday, January 26, 2018.
+If you have questions about the Symposium, please contact Cindy Park, Senior Symposium Editor, at email@example.com.